MIfA-Computer-Club/HW3/README.md

 Please do not work on this ahead of time.
 This needs to be a 'live' assignment for us to practice in-class workshops.
 If all goes well, we can attempt this model on future projects.

 ------
 The modules have been organized by difficulty.
 Please team up with a group of comparable python/coding experience.
+Utilize whatever packages/online resources you can find.

 File | Difficulty
 ----- | -----